Skip to Main Content

 Cons

 Best Egg is an online lending platform with a small network of lenders that fund personal loans.
-To date, Best Egg has helped fund more than 1 million loans.
-Catering to fair-credit borrowers, the company offers unsecured and secured loans to help you find a loan product that fits your budget and financial needs.
+To date, Best Egg has helped fund almost three million loans.
+Catering to fair-credit borrowers, the company offers unsecured and secured loans.

 You can use Best Egg personal loans for debt consolidation, home repairs, credit card refinancing, and major purchases.
-Best Egg's unsecured loans are available for up to $50,000 for three- to five-year terms, while secured loans can range up to $100,000 with two- to seven-year terms.
-The company also offers an average APR discount of 20% for homeowners who want a secured loan using items in their home, like cabinets and light fixtures, as collateral.
+Best Egg's unsecured loans are available for up to $50,000 for three- to five-year terms, while vehicle-secured loans can range up to $100,000 with two- to seven-year terms.
+The company also says homeowners reduce their APR by an average of 20% when securing loans with the fixtures in their homes (like cabinets and light fixtures).

 icon